leo-prislin/DyingRabbit99/README.md

 # DyingRabbit99
 A Minecraft Paper Plugin

-DyingRabbit99 version INDEV-1.1.0 and above is made for Minecraft 1.20.1
+DyingRabbit99 version INDEV-1.2.0 and above is made for Minecraft Java 1.20.2

 ## What is DyingRabbit99
 DyingRabbit is a hobby project of mine.
 It´s a Minecraft Paper Plugin I´m developing for a private survival server.
 I use GitHub primarily for organizational reasons, but everyone is welcome to use it, suggest new features or contribute.

 This plugin is meant to make your survival game a little easier, without removing intended challenges.
-Please note, that all the text you find in this plugin is German (my first language).
+Please note, that any text you find in this plugin is German (my first language).
 An option to switch to English language will probably be implemented in the future.

 ### Current features
  - Config: Edit the plugin´s options by accessing the config.yml file or by using /config.